SharadaSowmya14/spring-spark-k-anonymity/README.md

 # Spring-Spark-K-Anonymity
-This repository contains Spring-boot application with services exposed to generate and anonymize car data sets in a disrtibuted manner.
+This repository contains Spring-boot application with services exposed to generate and anonymize data sets in a disrtibuted manner.

 ## Description
 Implements K-Anonymization in disrtibuted manner using: